-Delivering unmatched performance in efficiency, safety and environmental stewardship this evacuation system fits every recycler's available space - indoors and outdoors.
+Delivering unmatched performance in efficiency, environmental stewardship safetv and this evacuation system fits every recycler's available space - indoors and outdoors.
 With only compressed air powering its UL and ATEX certified components, the Easy Drain provides peace of mind for operators and owners alike.